 Minali Liyanage is a Social Media Marketer.
-People describe me as a social butterfly, with her friendly nature and passion for A Word Of Encouragement With Minali Liyanageconnection.
+People describe me as a social butterfly, with her friendly nature and passion for connection.
 Never turning down an honest job, she has worked and volunteered in all kinds of roles.
 And if you’re lucky, you may even hear Minale geeking out about her scientific roots in Molecular Biology.
 Through life experiences and a natural knack for communication, she found her calling in Social Media Marketing, becoming an addict for the psychology of people’s behavior online.
 Throwing into the mix, my love for art and photography, she has had the pleasure of creating and innovating with some of the best creatives around the world, and am looking forward to meeting more like-minded individuals.

 Minali used to travel back and forth between the UK and Sri Lanka which hurt her confidence since she never felt she was accepted at either cultures.
 It wasn’t until a word of encouragement from her father gave her the confidence to accept herself for who she is, love herself and be the confident person that she is today.